musaddiq2/musaddiq2/README.md

   </a>
 </p>

-I am a Full-Stack developer with Master in Computer Science.
-I am a continuous learner and interested in solving business problems with tech.
+I have a Master's degree in Computer Science and work as a Full-Stack developer.
+I am a lifelong student who is fascinated by using technology to solve business problems.

 My project includes: